esign/inline-editing/README.md

 ## Usage

-This package assumes you have a translations table in your database with these required columns ``term, type, value_en``.
+This package assumes you have a translations table in your database with these required columns ``term, type, value``.
 The default table is ``dictionary`` but can be changed any other table by changing the specified table in the config file.

 You can use the inline editor by calling following function in your blade files